- Obtain the complete legal description of the real estate on which you desire to build.

 - Apply for a Fire number, (911 App.)

 - Check the zone district & check the lot size.

 - Check the dimensional requirements.
 Sawyer County has minimum floor area requirements for habitable structures.

 - A Certified Soil Test is required.
 A Wisconsin Certified Soil Tester must conduct this test and the original filed in this office.
-A list of local CSTs is available in the Zoning Office.
+A list of local is available under providers.

 - Only a Wisconsin licensed Master Plumber or Master Restricted Service may install the system.

 - Contact a plumber to obtain the Sanitary Permit.
-A list of local licensed plumbers is available in the Zoning Office.
+A list of local licensed plumbers is available under providers.
 The Sanitary Permit must be issued before the Land Use Permit will be issued.